Choose the Right Focal Length Lens for a Shoot

 • Shallow depth of field

-When using a telephoto lens, it's critical your camera remain perfectly still.
-Use a tripod or monopod if one's available.
+When using a telephoto lens, it's critical that your camera remain perfectly still.
+Use a tripod or monopod if one is available.

 Discover More You May Like